 - Air filters, air passageways and fans can become blocked or limited by lint and dust, leading to overheating and burner problems, and

 - Safety controls can wear out and fail.

 As appliances age, these problems can become critical.

 Annual servicing of water heaters and space or central heaters is recommended, especially after the first few years.
 Annual servicing is essential for older appliances in confined spaces, e.g. instantaneous gas water heaters in laundries or hall cupboards – these appliances should be removed from toilets or bathrooms.

 Always follow the manufacturer’s service plan.
-Make sure the service person is qualified – a licensed gasfitter or factory trained registered gasfitter.
-Keep a note on the appliance of the service date.
+Make sure the service person is qualified – only use a registered or licensed gas fitter who has completed the Master Plumbers CO training course.
+Keep a note on the appliance of the date it was serviced.